chainvisions/chainscan/README.md

-# Wrapper for etherscan/bscscan api
+# Wrapper for Etherscan-based APIs

-Small wrapper class for some etherscan/bscscan api functions..
+Chainscan is a wrapper for Etherscan-based APIs.

 Currently supports:

-- getting first block for a transaction with a deployed contract
+- Getting first block for a transaction with a deployed contract
-- getting last block for a transaction with a deployed contract
+- Getting last block for a transaction with a deployed contract
-- getting all accounts that have interacted with a deployed contract
+- Getting all accounts that have interacted with a deployed contract

 ## Installing

 ```bash
 pip3 install py-chainscan
 ```

+## Attributions
+This project was originally developed by thegismar but is now maintained by me (Chainvisions)